Sumitsolapure/Sumitsolapure/README.md

 ## 🚀 Data Analyst

-- 📊 Skilled in SQL, Power BI, and Excel
+- 📊 Skilled in SQL, Power BI, Tableau and Excel
 - 📈 Built dashboards for sales, marketing, and business insights
 - 💡 Passionate about turning data into actionable insights